 From 6:30 to 11:00pm each night various public spaces throughout downtown will be lit with one-of-a-kind installations, projections, theatrical experiences, and interactive light art commissioned from local, national and international artists.
 This inaugural festival looks to fill the darkness during what is usually Calgary’s coldest month.

 Free – $35

 This midwinter offering from the Calgary Blues Music Association is a great chance to shake off your own case of the wintertime blues.
-With workshops, showcases and a headline concert featuring Hubert Sumlin, this is a must for any fan of the genre.
+With workshops, showcases and headline concerts featuring 24th Street Wailers, David Gogo, Victor Wainwright & the Wild Roots, Eddie Shaw & the Wolfgang, this is a must for any fan of the genre.